RPM-Outpost/common-utils/README.md

 # common-utils
-Files used by several RPM-Outpost projects
+Files used by several, if not all, RPM-Outpost repositories.